Tourism Courses At TVET College Requirements

 Does tourism count for the APS score?

-The calculation of an Admission Point Score (APS) is based on a candidate’s achievement in any SIX recognized NSC 20-credit subjects (including subjects from the non-designated subject list, eg CAT, Tourism, Hospitality Studies and Civil, Electrical & Mechanical Technology, etc), by using the NSC seven-point rating
+• The calculation of an Admission Point Score (APS) is based on a candidate’s achievement in any SIX recognised NSC 20-credit subjects (including subjects from the non-designated subject list, eg CAT, Tourism, Hospitality Studies and Civil, Electrical & Mechanical Technology, etc), by using the NSC seven-point rating

 In what category does tourism fall?

-Transportation, lodging, entertainment, food and drink, and a number of other industries are all included in tourism.
-Read “Tourism Industry” to find out more about the tourist industry, its numerous segments, and the advantages of taking a tourism degree.
+Transportation, lodging, entertainment, food and drink, and some other industries are all included in tourism.
+Read “Tourism Industry” to find out more about the tourism industry, its numerous segments, and the advantages of taking a tourism degree.

-Can someone with a tourist management degree work as a flight attendant?
+• Can someone with a tourism management degree work as a flight attendant?

-In addition, the majority of airlines demand that flight attendants complete their own training courses, which frequently combine classroom instruction with on-the-job training.
-Having a qualification in tourism management skills can be useful, but it is not necessary to do so in order to work as a flight attendant.
+In addition, the majority of airlines demand that flight attendants complete their training courses, which frequently combine classroom instruction with on-the-job training.
+Qualifying tourism management skills can be useful, but it is not necessary to do so in order to work as a flight attendant.

 N4